 Use Focus timer (a Pomodoro style timer) for the following steps:

-4. Flight Mode: 1 minute allowed to turn iPhone and Apple Watch to flight mode and switch on the computer
+4. Flight Mode: 1 minute allowed to turn phone to flight mode and switch on the computer

 5. Thinking time: 10 minutes.
 Don’t write any of the text.
 Pick a scene and in the Notes pane in Scrivener list the things that need to happen during that scene and also copy and paste any parts of the previous draft to be incorporated.